tomjoht/tomjoht.github.io/_posts/2024/10/2024-10-17-help-students-with-personal-essay-common-app.md

 ## Getting started: Commit them to a time

-To help my oldest with the essay, I asked her when she wanted to work on the essay.
+To get my oldest child working on the essay, I asked her when she wanted to work on the essay.
 This is essential, as it commits them to a time.
 Then I would sit in the same room with her, working on my own writing projects, while she worked for an hour.
 This process continued for weeks until they finished.
 (This technique is often called *body doubling*, where your working presence helps another get into the same groove.)

 I've found the same body doubling technique necessary with my other kids.
 If left to their own individual working, they flounder and switch subjects, complaining that they have homework or other tasks, and nothing gets written.
 For them to make progress, I have to sit in the same room just so they will write.
 You can tell that the process is painful and uncomfortable for them, almost like going to the dentist.

 ## Have a conversation, then brainstorm an outline

-To help the student figure out what to write, I'll start chatting with them, almost like an interview.
-For example, I'll start asking them various questions to see what catches their interest, and then go deeper in that topic.
-Those conversations and notes often become the outline that the student uses to write a first draft.
-Sometimes an idea *I* have in mind isn't what the student finds interesting.
+To help the student figure out what to write, you can start chatting with them, almost like an interview.
+For example, start asking them various questions to see what catches their interest, and then go deeper in that topic.
+Those conversations could help the student create an outline that they use to write the first draft.
+Remember that sometimes an idea you have might not be what the student finds interesting.
 To use a fishing analogy, you have to drop a line in the water and see where the fish bites; when you feel the bite, reel in that direction.

 Once a student has a draft of something, it's easy to provide feedback on it — for example, to highlight those areas that are interesting and those that aren't.
-Then I ask a few questions about those interesting parts the student has written as a way to help them expand the details and ideas.
-In short, you want to zero-in on those areas that are interesting and expand them.
+Then ask a few questions about those interesting parts the student has written as a way to help them expand the details and ideas.
+In short, encourage the student to zero-in on those areas that are interesting and expand them.

 ## Support the process of personal discovery